Etenil/assegai/README.md

 Modules
 -------
 The modules from *Atlatl* are extended by *Assegai*.
 They provide access to advanced features either from the provided *$modules* helper variable in the *Controller* or *Model*, or from actions on hooks to modify the framework's behaviour.

+Modules are global in *Assegai*, although you can declare them within applications'configuration as well as the main configuration.
+If the current application contains configuration for a loaded module, this configuration will be given priority other that of the global configuration file.

 Assegai comes with several modules pre-installed.
 The following sections will describe each of those.